dmx-systems/dmx-documentation/docs/user.rst

 When you are logged in you can access the different Workspaces via the :ref:`Workspace selector<user-the-workspace-selector>` in the upper left corner.
 Once you log out DMX will switch back to a public (world-readable) Workspace like the default Workspace called "DMX".
 All items that are publicly readable stay visible, the rest disappears from the view.
-In a public Workspace you are no longer able to edit but you still have a customizable view of the topicmap, which means that you can move items and reveal other world-readable items.
+In a public Workspace you are no longer able to edit but you still have a customizable view of the Topicmap, which means that you can move items and reveal other world-readable items.
 If you explicitly do not want or need any of the five sharing modes, you can disable them via :ref:`configuration<admin-workspace-sharing-modes>`.

 .. image:: _static/workspace-selector.png